concussionjs/concussionjs-proxy/README.md

 ### 3. Spawn the server

+By specifying your configuration file:

+    $ cjs-proxy --config config.json

-From the shell:
+Or from the shell:

-    $ hipache
+    $ cjs-proxy

 Or if you use the port 80:

-    $ sudo hipache
+    $ sudo cjs-proxy

-Or by specifying your configuration file:

-    $ hipache --config config.json

 __Managing multiple configuration files:__